 **Helpful tips and common mistakes

 Since you're making the pizza sauce from scratch, it's best to wait until it's tomato season.
 Making homemade pizza sauce may seem daunting but it's actually very easy!
-If you can't find yellow tomatoes, go with regular red tomatoes.
-The pizza will still be darn delicious even if it's a traditional red sauce.
+It's just a matter of letting the ingredients simmer until the flavors combine.

 Saute the garlic in olive oil to infuse the oil with its flavors.
 Once the garlic is lightly browned, add the tomatoes, seasonings, a splash of white wine, and a little bit of sugar to balance the acidity.
-Let the sauce simmer until the tomato juices have been released and cooked down, about 30-40 minutes.
+Let the sauce simmer until the tomato juices have been released and cooked down for about 30-40 minutes.
 You want to keep the sauce on low heat and let it slowly simmer to really develop the flavors.

 Remove the pizza from the oven and finish it with prosciutto, burrata, and arugula.
 Drizzle extra virgin olive oil and finish with freshly cracked black pepper.

 My friends, I cannot begin to tell you how much I love this yellow margherita pizza.
 I may never buy store-bought pizza sauce again.
 The combination of creamy, salty, bitter, and sweet all come to play and create one restaurant-quality meal.
 I may never eat another sausage and mushroom pizza again...

 For more pizza inspiration check out this arugula pesto pizza with broccolini, potato, and red chili!